 Of course not!

 If you’re having bad experiences try TDD on pure functions or a set of classes without dependencies first.
 Once you see the benefits, you’ll be motivated to use it on the harder-to-test code as well.

 TDD has gone through many misunderstandings over the years.
 I highly recommend this talk by Ian Cooper for anyone practicing TDD.

 Want to learn more?
-Sign up for the newsletter!
+Get the FREE TDD training exercise!

 TDD is not so much about the code you end up with, but about the way you got there.
 The best way to learn TDD, is to pair with an experienced engineer.

 I can’t pair with every one of you, but there is something I can do:

 Want to see how an experienced engineer uses TDD to build a web frontend and then apply it yourself in the same codebase?